oxarbitrage/zcash-p2p-spec/README.md

 - To learn more PlusCal and TLA+.
 - To formally define a blockchain synchronization algorithm.
+- To test properties (liveness, safety, etc) of the resulting algorithm.

 This is an ongoing project, and comments or contributions are highly encouraged.